 The Learning, Memory and Decision Neuroscience Study Section (LMDN) reviews applications to investigate the anatomical and functional neurobiology and mechanisms of learning, memory, and decision making across the lifespan and in aging.
 It includes social/affective learning.
-The scope of this committee is broad and includes studies focused on the cellular and molecular changes, circuitry, and neural coding and integration that underlie learning, memory, decision making, and cognition.
+The scope of this committee is broad and includes studies focused on the cellular and molecular changes, circuitry, and neural coding and integration that underlie learning, memory, and higher order decision making.
 Studies may use established or emerging model systems including vertebrate or invertebrate animals with behavioral readouts, as well as computational approaches.
 Applications with non-human primates may be reviewed but human studies are generally not.

 The membership panel is a list of chartered members only.